Your drinking water quality

 There are around 120 sampling points in Tallinn and Harju County.
 These include kindergartens, schools, homes, and businesses, all scattered throughout the service area to ensure a complete overview of water quality in every district of the city.

-All test results are publicly available on the Health Board's information system.
+All test results are publicly available on the public view of the Health Board's water safety information system.
 On our website, we publish the test results of drinking water leaving the treatment plant.

 What do we test water for?